Package Leaflet: Information for the User

 Other diseases

-HRT does not prevent memory loss.There is some evidence of a higher risk of memory loss in women who start taking HRT after the age of 65.Ask your doctor.
+HRT does not prevent memory loss.
+There is some evidence of an increased risk of memory loss in women who start taking HRT after the age of 65.
+Ask your doctor for advice.

-Other medications and Climodien
+Other medicines and Climodien

-Your doctor will advise you.
+Your doctor will inform you.

-Laboratory tests
+Lab tests

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-Climodien contains saccharose, lactose, and glucose
+Climodien contains sucrose, lactose, and glucose

 Your doctor will try to prescribe the lowest dose to treat your symptoms for the shortest time necessary.
 Consult your doctor if you think this dose is too strong or not strong enough.

-Do not skip between packs.
+Do not take a break between packs.

-If this is your first THS treatment:you can start with your Climodien tablets at any time.
+If this is your first THS treatment: you can start with your Climodien tablets at any time.

-If you take more Climodien than you should:
+If you take more Climodien than you should

-If you forgot to take Climodien:
+If you forget to take Climodien

-If you need to undergo surgery:
+If you need to have surgery

-If you are going to undergo surgery, inform your surgeon that you are taking Climodien.
-You may need to stop taking Climodien for 4 to 6 weeks before the operation to reduce the risk of a blood clot (see section 2, "Blood clots in a vein").
+If you are going to have surgery, inform your surgeon that you are taking Climodien.
+You may need to stop taking Climodien 4 to 6 weeks before the operation to reduce the risk of a blood clot (see section 2, "Blood clots in a vein").
 Consult your doctor about when you can start taking Climodien again.

-If you have any other questions about the use of this medicine, ask your doctor or pharmacist.
+If you have any other questions about using this medicine, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 For more information on these side effects, see section 2.